pselling520/datasciencecoursera-wearables/CodeBook.md

+Variables:
+X_train, X_test, y_train, y_test, features, activity, train_subjects, and test_subjects contain the data loaded in from the source data.

+x_id_train and x_id_test contain the X data with the subject ids appended to the data set.

+train and test contain the merged variables and outcomes for the training data and the test data.

+all_data contains the merged training and test data

+summarized_data contains the tidy data set

 Feature Selection:

 The features selected for this database come from the dataset referenced in the README.md file (citation at bottom).